kiegroup/run-tests-with-build/run-tests-with-build-drools-parent/README.md

 ```
 By default, all properties passed to run-tests-with-build are passed - this can be changed by
 the configuration property `invoker.test.properties.list`, which is a comma-separated list
-of system properties that are passed (but only if they are actally passed to overall run-tests-with-build maven build).
+of system properties that are passed (but only if they are actually passed to overall run-tests-with-build maven build).
 This will help you to filter out run-tests-with-build internally used properties (e.g. `-Dtest.type`).
 ```xml
 <properties>